zacuke/caddy-dotnet/README.md

    xcaddy build --with github.com/zacuke/caddy-dotnet
    ```

 This command will build a Caddy binary that includes the .NET plugin.
-The binary will be named `caddy` and will be in your current directory, which should replace the binary on server to enable plugin.
+The binary will be named `caddy` and will be in your current directory.
+Replace the binary on server to enable plugin.

 ## Usage